 First Friday Roundtable

-First Friday Roundtable on Teaching scheduled Sept.
-5 in Gore Hall
+First Friday Roundtable will be held Nov.
+4 in 208 Gore Hall

-The First Friday roundtables are designed and sponsored through a collaboration of IT Academic Technology Services, the Institute for Transforming Undergraduate Education and the Center for Teaching and Assessment of Learning.
+The First Friday Roundtables are designed and sponsored through a collaboration of Faculty Commons partners including IT Academic Technology Services, the Institute for Transforming Undergraduate Education, the University of Delaware Library and the Center for Teaching and Assessment of Learning.